gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2016-02-24-visualizing-code.markdown

 While thinking about it I remembered [those nice visualizations of punctuation in novels](https://medium.com/@neuroecology/punctuation-in-novels-8f316d542ec4#.3uk0h24u1), that Adam J Calhoun posted a couple of days back.
 The idea is that you strip away all the words and see what is left if you just look at the punctuation and compare it between different authors.
 And, lo and behold, you can see very different patterns.
 For example you can easily spot the texts of Cormac McCarthy, who famously does not use any quotation marks.

 Luckily Adam [made his code for generating those plots freely available](https://github.com/adamjcalhoun/punctuation), so I decided to give it a quick test run between different programming languages.
 I just needed some code from the different languages.
 And ideally the code should basically do the same thing, in order to keep things somewhat comparable.
 I found [a nice example](http://www.danvk.org/josephus.html) that solves the [Josephus problem](https://en.wikipedia.org/wiki/Josephus_problem) in *Perl*, *Python* and *Ruby*.
-I copied all 3 programs and removed all comments, as those would skew our visualizations towards *\#*'s.
+I copied all 3 programs and removed all comments, as those would skew our visualizations towards *\#*s.
 The resulting texts were used as *books* for Adam's script, with minor modifications to give us smaller graphs.

 ![perl Punctuation](/assets/images/language_comp_perl.png)